EvyW/ioet_exercise/README.md

 ## Requirements
 Make sure that you have installed python (from 2.7 on)

+## Architecture
+There are 3 main files:
+1. master.py which is the master file that has to be executed to run the program
+2. load_data.py which asks for the path to the data that will be computed and loads it in the right format
+3. compute_employees_salary.py which makes the computation of the salaries

+Another important file is test_py which contains the test cases

 ## Getting started and execution
 1. Download this repository and make sure that the name of the folder is: ioet_exercise
 2. Open your terminal and go to ioet_exercise folder